What is MVP?

 However, developing such a store is expensive and takes a lot of time.
 At the same time, the risks remain high, since complex functionality may not be in demand among buyers at the initial stages.
 And even if the development budget can be agreed upon, the project deadlines are stretched.
 The more features, the more resources are needed for development and debugging.

-After creating an online store as an MVP, it is important to determine the required minimum of functions, and after launch MVP, collect information about user experience and product demand.
+After creating an online store as an MVP for ecommerce website, it is important to determine the required minimum of functions, and after launch MVP, collect information about user experience and product demand.
 You need to think about the goal and remember: you can return your investment based on qualitative and quantitative research.

 The general recommendation here is to start with a boxed version of CS-Cart and expand it with modules and a theme that better suits the requirements of the project, perhaps with minimal changes.
 As an MVP for a mobile application, we can offer PWAjet.
 This will significantly reduce the time and cost of launching and allow you to test the hypothesis.
 After launching MVP and testing the hypothesis, you can proceed to individual design and more complex developments.